While in almost every way I am a savory person more than a sweet, there is one sweet treat that I cannot refuse – vegan donuts.

 So you can imagine how, when I was tallying all of the restaurants I wanted to visit on my trip to Los Angeles, my ears perked up Santa elf-style when I read this glowing review (with video!) of Donut Friend from Kylie at Fellowship of the Vegetable.

-Just as you might make a hummus & cucumber sandwich at a deli or bagel shop, here you can make a donut sandwich.
+Just as you might make a vegan bagel sandwich with hummus & vegetables at a deli, here you can make a donut sandwich.